-For more than 35 years, NIOST has been a leader in defining, shaping, and promoting out-of-school time (OST) as a distinct professional field with evidence-based quality standards.
+For 40 years, NIOST has been a leader in defining, shaping, and promoting out-of-school time (OST) as a distinct professional field with evidence-based quality standards.
 We bridge the worlds of research and practice to provide OST directors, staff, planners, school administrators, community leaders, and others with research, training, evaluation, and consultation to enhance and improve the quality of programs for all children and youth.

 We advance the field of OST by:

 - Developing research-based standards for OST programs and practitioners

 - Enhancing the leadership, youth development, and quality improvement skills of practitioners and program managers

 - Showing OST programs how to continuously improve through evaluation and discussion with all stakeholders

 - Building OST systems in cities, states, and regions across the nation

 - Influencing policy